hashicorp/vault/website/source/guides/static-secrets.html.md

 ---
 layout: "guides"
-page_title: "Securing Secrets - Guides"
+page_title: "Static Secrets - Guides"
-sidebar_current: "guides-foundation-static-secrets"
+sidebar_current: "guides-static-secrets"
 description: |-
   Vault supports generating new unseal keys as well as rotating the underlying encryption keys.
 This guide covers rekeying and rotating Vault's encryption keys.
 ---

-# Securing secrets
+# Static Secrets

 Vault can be used to store any secrets in a secure manner.
 The secrets may be SSL certificates and keys for your organization's domain, credentials to connect